-It’s been a while since Perrelet started offering a range of diving timekeepers to its loyal customers, but it is only now that the Swiss watchmaking brand decided to expand the product line-up with a model that features their outstanding, aerospace-inspired double rotor design.
-Called Perrelet Turbine Diver (ref.
-A1066), the new automatic watch is delivered in a terribly oversized body, features numerous color schemes and is good for whole 300 meters of water resistance.
+It’s been a while since Perrelet started offering a range of diving timekeepers to its loyal customers, but it is only now that the Swiss brand decided to expand the product line-up with a model that features their outstanding, aerospace-inspired double rotor design.
+The self-winding Perrelet Turbine Diver (ref.
+A1066) is delivered in a terribly oversized body, features numerous color schemes, and is good for whole 300 meters of water resistance.

-To keep the piece as close to the original line of Perrelet Turbine watches as possible, while still making it suitable for real diving, the Swiss watchmaker left the original thin bezel intact, instead equipping the watch with an inner rotating bezel ring.
+To keep the piece as close to the original line of Perrelet Turbine watches as possible, while still making it suitable for real diving, the Swiss watchmaker left the original thin bezel intact instead equipping the Turbine Diver with an inner rotating bezel ring.

 The inner bezel is said to be operated by the usual setting crown at 10 o’clock, which is nicely mirrored with an integrated and off-set winding crown, which is conveniently placed at 4 hours.

-As I have already mentioned, the watch is terribly huge, but is also well-proportioned if you don’t count it its very long (and also massive) lugs.
+As I have already mentioned, the watch is terribly huge but is also well-proportioned if you don’t count it the long (and also massive) lugs.

-Inside this monster beats Perrelet’s new Caliber P-331 Double Rotor automatic movement that we currently have virtually no information about except that it is manufactured by the Swiss ebauche maker Soprod exclusively for Perrelet (both brands have the same owner, so technically the movement still be marketed as an “in-house” one.)*
+Inside this monster beats Perrelet’s new Caliber P-331 Double Rotor automatic movement that we currently have virtually no information about except that it is manufactured by Soprod, the Swiss-based manufacturer of blank calibers, exclusively for Perrelet (both brands have the same owner, so technically the movement still be marketed as an “in-house” one.)*

 Price: $6500 (MSRP)